Share This Article

 The concept of “good naked” and “bad naked” has become a staple in mainstream society.
 This isn’t just a sketch from Seinfeld, but a fundamental concept that has been around for eons.

-Challenging the norms of morality revolving around the human body could be a good start.
-To elaborate, it’s important to view nudity as normal and clothes as convenient that they were originally intended to be and this will help you unlearn your understanding of nudity.
+Challenging the norms of morality around the human body could be a good start.
+To elaborate, it’s important to view nudity as normal and clothes as the convenience they were intended to be.
+This will help you unlearn your understanding of nudity.
 Nudity is a personal choice, but it should not have feelings of shame and guilt attached to it.

-To be able to cope with this fear, you may want to try techniques like exposure and rewarding.
-For instance, every time you successfully take a shower or use a trial room, reward yourself with a small treat as positive reinforcement.
+To cope with this fear, you may want to try techniques such as exposure and rewards.
+For instance, every time you successfully take a shower or use a changing room, reward yourself with a small treat as positive reinforcement.
 You can also try watching your favorite actors remove their shirts on TV, and allow yourself to view nudity positively.

 By learning how to cope with gymnophobia, you can successfully take the first step toward improving your quality of life.
 Simply put, seeking help will put you one step closer to effectively managing your fear.
-When you’re ready, you can even push your boundaries by visiting naturist spaces and interacting with pro-nudity people as well!
-We’re not saying that should be the first step.
-But it could be the end goal.
+When you’re ready, you can even push your boundaries by visiting naturist spaces and interacting with pro-nudists as well.
+We’re not saying that should be the first step—but it could be the end goal.